 Flood Prevention Tips

-Here are a few tips that can help prevent flooding:
+Here are a few tips which can help prevent basement backup problems:

 - If you have a rain gutter or sump pump connected to a sanitary line simply disconnect it, and let the water discharge onto the lawn.
 These connections are directly contributing factors to the sanitary sewer flood backups.

 - There are over 5000 manholes and catch basins going to the sanitary district.
 During a rain event, there is just not enough manpower to cover all of these.
 So we ask you the public to lend a helping hand.
 If you see a drain along the curb line covered in debris, simply clear out the debris in front of the manhole so water can flow into the drain.

 - If you have any questions on sump pumps or downspouts call us at East Chicago Storm Water Quality Management Department 219.391.8466, and we can do an inspection for you.

 - Downspouts connected to the Combined Sewer System (CSS) of East Chicago also deposit leaves, twigs, paper, plastic and other miscellaneous debris which can block a combined sewer leading to sewer back-ups.

 - During major storm events, direct storm water flow from downspouts to the CSS of East Chicago can exceed the capacity of some sewers leading to residential storm water and/or sewage back-ups.